solo-io/workshops/gloo-edge/README.md

 kubectl delete virtualservice vs -n gloo-system
 ```

-Next create one virtual service to represent each hostname.
+Next, create one virtual service to represent each hostname.
 Start with the echo service.

 ```bash
 kubectl apply -f - <<EOF